wslominska/TeskaLabs/exports.md

 The define section includes the following parameters:

 - `name`: The name of the export.
-- `datasource`: The name of the DataSource declaration in the Library, specified as a specified as an absolute path to the Library.
+- `datasource`: The name of the DataSource declaration in the Library.
+It should be written as an absolute path that uniquely identifies its location.
-- `output`: The output format for the export.
-Available options are "raw", "csv", and "xlsx" for ES DataSources, and "raw" for Kafka DataSources.
+- `output`: The format in which you want the exported data to be saved.
+You can choose from "raw", "csv", and "xlsx" options for Elasticsearch data sources, and "raw" option for Kafka data sources.
-- `header`: When using "csv" or "xlsx" output, you must specify the header of the resulting table as an array of column names.
-These will appear in the same order as they are listed.
+- `header`: When exporting data in "csv" or "xlsx" format, you must specify the header of the resulting table as an array of column names.
+These column names will appear in the same order as they are listed.
-- `schedule`- There are three options how to schedule an export
+- `schedule`- You can choose one of three options for scheduling your export:
-    - **datetime** in a format YYYY-MM-DD HH:mm (e.g. 2023-01-01 00:00)
+    - **datetime** Specify the date and time when you want the export to run in the format YYYY-MM-DD HH:mm (e.g. 2023-01-01 00:00).
-    - **timestamp** as integer (e.g. 1674482460)
+    - **timestamp** Specify the Unix timestamp (number of seconds since January 1, 1970) when you want the export to run (e.g. 1674482460).
-    - **cron** - you can refer to http://en.wikipedia.org/wiki/Cron for more details, random “R” definition keywords are supported, and remain consistent only within their croniter() instance, Vixie cron-style “@” keyword expressions are supported.
+    - **cron** - Specify a cron expression to schedule the export.
+You can refer to the Wikipedia page on Cron for more details on how to create cron expressions: http://en.wikipedia.org/wiki/Cron.
+Random "R" definition keywords are supported, and they remain consistent only within their croniter() instance.
+Vixie cron-style "@" keyword expressions are also supported.

 #### target
 The target section includes the following parameters:

-- `type`: An array of target types for the export.
-Possible options are "download", "email", and "jupyter". "download" is always selected if the target section is missing.
+- `type`: Choose from an array of target types for the export.
+Possible options are "download", "email", and "jupyter".
+Select "download" everytime the target section is missing.
 - `email`: For email target type, you must specify at least the `to` field, which is an array of recipient email addresses.
-Other optional fields include:
+You can also include other optional fields, such as:
     - `cc`: an array of CC recipients
     - `bcc`: an array of BCC recipients
-    - `from`: the sender's email address (string)
+    - `from`: the sender's email address (as a string)
-    - `subject`: the subject of the email (string)
+    - `subject`: the subject of the email (as a string)
     - `body`: a file name (with suffix) stored in the Template folder of the library, used as the email body template.
 You can also add special `parameters` to be used in the template.
-Otherwise, use any keyword from the define section of your export as a template parameter (for any export it is: `name`, `datasource`, `output`, for specific exports, you can also use parameters. `compression`, `header`, `schedule`, `timezone`, `tenant`).
+Otherwise, use any keyword from the define section of your export as a template parameter.
+For any export, the available template parameters are: name, datasource, and output.
+For specific exports, you can also use parameters such as compression, header, schedule, timezone, and tenant.

 #### query
 The query field must be a string containing an ElasticSearch query object.
 Please refer to ES documentation: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html